quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Early Retransmit

-Unacknowledged packets close to the tail may have fewer than kReorderingThreshold number of congestion-controlled packets sent after them.
+Unacknowledged packets close to the tail may have fewer than kReorderingThreshold congestion-controlled packets sent after them.
 Loss of such packets cannot be detected via Fast Retransmit.
 To enable ack-based loss detection of such packets, receipt of an acknowledgment for the last outstanding congestion-controlled packet triggers the Early Retransmit process, as follows.